saikotek/docs/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 ![attach network](images/attach_public_IP.png){.thumbnail}

 **Network***: Select the private network created<br>
-**Fixed IP Address**: Specify the Public IP address you wish to use from the block (if you don't, the system will automatically assigned a private IP).
+**Fixed IP Address**: Specify the Public IP address you wish to use from the block (if you don't, the system will automatically assign a private IP).

 > [!warning]
+> For each public IP you want to use, you need to follow the same procedure and enter a different usable public IP each time.
+>

 **Configure a usable IP address**